 The first Stuart king of England and his queen

-James I: a cruel sportsman and obsessed with witches, a keen patron of architecture and the arts, and an anti-smoking campaigner.
+James I: a religious reformer and obsessed with witches, a keen patron of architecture and the arts, and an early anti-smoking campaigner.

 Anne of Denmark: assertive and independent, a dynamic patron of the arts who constructed a magnificent court.

-James, son of Mary Queen of Scots, became James VI of Scotland on her death.
+Following the death of Mary, Queen of Scots, her son became James VI of Scotland.
 He united the thrones of England and Scotland when he succeeded Elizabeth I in 1603.

 There had not been a royal family for the past 44 years.
-Spinster Elizabeth I had been dour and miserable in her old age, her palaces half empty and court had lost the shine of her youth.
+Elizabeth I had become dour and reclusive in her old age, her palaces half empty and the court had lost the shine of her youth.

-The arrival of the extravagant, fun-loving James, his cultured wife and his young family was eagerly anticipated.
+The arrival of the generous, scholarly James, his cultured wife and his young family was eagerly anticipated.

 Image: James I of England and VI of Scotland, © National Portrait Gallery, London

 James and Anne were married in 1589, when she was just 14.